Termites are a real nuisance when they attack your place.

 This means that as soon as you find any termite-damaged wood, it’s good to get it treated and fill up the tiny holes with a high-quality wood filler before they become large and hard to fill.

 On the market, there are a number of wood filler brands such as Minwax, Bondo, Elmer’s, Famowood, and LePage.

 And the good thing is you can use any kind of wood filler to fix the wood damage done by small insects like termites, ants, and others before you plan to replace the entire wood.

-Even though they are not the best options these can act as a good alternative to wood fillers for time being.
+Even though they are not the best options, these can act as a good alternative to wood fillers for the time being.